pure4j/pure4j/docs/ioc_and_purity.md

 So components could be configured using the *real* implementations of the interfaces, or *mock* implementations.
 Either these implementations were written for the purpose of testing, or, they could be scripted up with a framework like [Mockito](http://site.mockito.org).

-Functional programming goes one step further:  by making it so that the only dependencies you have are explictly declared as parameters to the methods, you can skip mocking entirely.
+**Pure** Functional programming goes one step further:  by making it so that the only dependencies you have are explictly declared as parameters to the methods, you can skip mocking entirely.
 In the Haskell world, there is a testing framework called QuickCheck that can automate a lot of the testing effort involved in even writing tests.
 (And this is an area for further investigation I think, in terms of Java/Pure4J).